herrkraatz/react-unit-testing/README.md

 ### Testing in general

 Besides Unit Tests, there are Integration Tests, End-to-end Tests (E2E), and User Acceptance Tests.
+These are the main tests in software development.
+If you want to check out other tests, go here: https://en.wikipedia.org/wiki/Software_testing

 This is the usual order of testing BEFORE delivering a new software or software version to the client: